 The Safeguarding and Well-being Team

-Mr Kevin Morrissey, Headteacher
+Mr Charlie Reed, Headteacher

-Mrs Sue Allum (Co-Chair of Governors)
+Mrs Sue Allum (Chair of Governors)

 We are fully committed to making our school a caring, affirming and supportive place in which our pupils can thrive.

 Our aim is for them all to be successful learners and we recognise that a happy, positive outlook, free from worries or concerns, is central to this.
 We encourage the children to talk to a member of staff if there is something troubling them.
 We also have an in-school well-being team who are available for 1:1 and group sessions with children.
-If you feel this might be needed, then do speak to your child’s class teacher, or call the Office to speak with Mr Morrissey.
+If you feel this might be needed, then do speak to your child’s class teacher, or call the Office to speak with Mr Reed.

 Children are undoubtedly affected by anything that affects their family.
 We invite you, the parent or carer, to approach us if you think we can be of help.
 Often, an initial conversation is a good starting point to tackling a problem and, if the school itself is unable to help directly, then we have strong links with other agencies and support services with whom we can put you in touch.